Released September 19, 2025

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Delaware fell to 58.9 percent in June from 59 percent in the prior month.
+The labor force participation rate in Delaware remained unchanged at 59 percent in August.

 Delaware ranks 42nd in the nation.